Applications are now closed.

-- Be a citizen of one of the 12 following eligible countries: Armenia, Azerbaijan, Belarus, Georgia, Moldova, Russia, Ukraine (Wider Europe) Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan or Uzbekistan (Central Asia).
+- Be a citizen of one of the 12 following eligible countries: Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine or Uzbekistan.
 Please make sure that you apply to the programme relevant to your nationality.

 - Be resident in one of the 12 eligible countries.

 - Speak and write fluent English (preferably having already studied or worked in English).

 - Demonstrate your potential as a leader in your chosen professional field, committed to building a fairer, more sustainable, and inclusive society in your home country.

 - Propose an ‘action plan’ addressing a challenge in policy or practice in your field of expertise aimed at contributing to the development of a fairer, more sustainable and inclusive society, which you intend to implement on your return home, and which will be informed by your experience in the UK.

-- Be prepared to make a substantial commitment if selected as a Fellow: to take part in a four-week full-time residential programme in the UK and regularly scheduled online events throughout the rest of the year, and to participate actively in the Fellows’ Network in the long-term.
+- Be prepared to make a substantial commitment if selected as a Fellow: to take part in a 12-day residential programme in the UK and regularly scheduled online events throughout the rest of the 6-month programme, and to participate actively in the Fellows’ Network in the long-term.